joegasewicz/machine-learning-lab/statistics/DATA_ANALYSIS.md

 #### Interquartile Range
 - Divide the data into equal groups & see how far apart the extreme groups are.
-- Q1 is the median of the lows / Q3is the median of the highs
+- Q1 is the median of the lows / Q3 is the median of the highs

 $IQR = Q3 - Q1$